 In 2001, after O'Toole left the paper, Mr. Kissel resumed writing theatre reviews at the News.
 Mr. Kissel accepted a buyout from The Daily News in 2008, but continued as a contributor to The Daily News' online blog known as "The Cultural Tourist."
 After he lost that forum in 2010, he began publishing reviews on the Huffington Post.

+During his career, Mr. Kissel served as chairman of both the New York Film Critics Circle and the New York Drama Critics Circle.
+In 1994, he sat on the drama jury for the Pulitzer Prize.
 As an author, he was best known for "The Abominable Showman," an unauthorized biography of the producer David Merrick.
 He also wrote "The Art of Acting," based on the acting technique lectures of Stella Adler; "Words with Music," an update of Lehman Engel's 1971 work; and, most recently, "New York Theater Walks," self-guided tours of theatre-related New York, all published by Applause.

 Mr. Kissel was a singular presence at any theatre opening.
 With his wild mane of wavy, uncombed white hair, large glasses and hawkish nose, he looked like a cross between Oscar Wilde and Tiny Tim.
 And though always dressed in a jacket and tie, they were invariably rumpled.
 Woody Allen thought Mr. Kissel had enough of the look of a character actor about him that he cast him as his agent in the 1980 film "Stardust Memories."